-There's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars in interest: Make additional payments that apply toward your principal.
-Borrowers can pay extra on principal in many different ways.
-Paying one extra full payment one time per year may be the simplest to keep track of.
-Of course, some people can't afford such a large additional expense, so dividing an additional payment into twelve additional monthly payments is a fine option too.
-Another popular option is to pay half of your payment every other week.
-The effect here is that you will make one additional monthly payment each year.
-These options differ a little in lowering the final payback amount and shortening payback length, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.
+Making consistent additional payments toward the loan principal yields big returns.
+Borrowers use different methods to meet this goal.
+Making a single additional payment one time every year may be the simplest to track.
+If you can't afford to pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another very popular option is to pay half of your payment every other week.
+The effect here is that you will make one additional monthly payment every year.
+These options differ slightly in lowering the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the life of the loan.

-Some people just can't make any extra payments.
-Keep in mind that most mortgage contracts will permit you to pay extra on your principal at any point during repayment.
-You can benefit from this provision to pay down your mortgage principal when you come into extra money.
+Some folks can't manage extra payments.
+But you should remember that most mortgage contracts allow additional payments at any time.
+You can take advantage of this provision to pay down your mortgage principal when you come into extra money.

 Got a Question?